 Where Cannabis Comes Into Play

-The connection between marijuana and chronic pain is luckily one of the most studies aspects of medical uses for pot.
+The connection between marijuana and chronic pain is luckily one of the most studies pathways of medical cannabis.

 Chronic pain is caused either by tissue damage or inflammation, which is called nociceptive pain, and neuropathic pain is caused by a damaged, or a malfunctioning nervous system.